JAP1501 – Present-Day Japan

-On the basis of classical guidance, small-size colloquia, and individual feedback this course also provides an introduction in how to find academic sources and write an academic paper.
+On the other hand this course gives guidance, by means of class instruction, small-group colloquia and individual feedback, on how to find academic sources and write an academic paper.

 By means of the lectures and the related readings, the colloquia and the various steps in writing an academic paper you will acquire:

-- insight into various crucial issues in present-day Japanese society
+- insight into various crucial issues in contemporary Japanese society, culture, politics and international relations

 - training in academic writing